data-umbrella/event-transcripts/2020/11-rebecca-kelly-kdb.md

 and time is I think the the ultimate context without without running the risk of sounding far to um introspective but a but that's that's the idea.

-When doing is the you know bread and butter working with big data you know you have so much data you need to oftentimes you know work with it and these in these kind of smaller time periods being able to kind of chop and slice and dice all the data that you're working with.
-So when doing is important this is about aggregation data aggregation data filtering all of those good things again Big Data so you know if you're talking about petabytes
+Windowing is the you know bread and butter working with big data you know you have so much data you need to oftentimes you know work with it and these in these kind of smaller time periods being able to kind of chop and slice and dice all the data that you're working with.
+So windowing is important.

+This is about aggregation
+data aggregation data filtering all of those good things again Big Data so you know if you're talking about petabytes